Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

 If these conditions occur, then $W$ is said to be \emph{hyperbolic}.
-If the second condition is enhanced by requiring that any such sub-graph is of positive definite type (i.e. its group is finite), then $W$ is said to be \emph{compact hyperbolic}. \end{prop-def} \begin{rem} As mentioned in \cite{humphreys-reflectiongroups}, the terminology comes from the fact that the homogeneous space $O(V,B)/W$, equipped with the induced measure coming from the Haar measure on $O(V,B)$, is of finite volume if and only if $W$ is finite or hyperbolic and, in the hyperbolic case, a component of $\{\lambda\in V~;~B(\lambda,\lambda)=-1\}$ gives a model for the hyperbolic $(n-1)$-space $\mathbb{H}^n$.
-Moreover, the space $O(V,B)/W$ is compact if and only if $W$ is compact hyperbolic.
+If the second condition is enhanced by requiring that any such sub-graph is of positive definite type, then $W$ is said to be \emph{compact hyperbolic}. \end{prop-def}

-Another point is that $W$ is compact hyperbolic if and only if $B$ is non-degenerate non-positive and every proper parabolic subgroup of $W$ is finite. \end{rem} We are ready to define the compact hyperbolic extensions of non-crystallographic groups.
-From now on, we let $(W,S)$ be a finite irreducible Coxeter system of rank $n$ with Coxeter matrix $M$.
-As mentioned in the beginning of this part, if $W$ is crystallographic, then we consider the reflection $r_W:=s_{\alpha_0}$ associated to the highest root $\alpha_0$ of $\Phi(W)$ and, if $W$ is non-crystallographic, we have to choose a suitable reflection $r_W\in W$ yielding a compact hyperbolic extension of $W$.
-This is done in the following result, where the notation are as in the Table \ref{noncrystcoxgroups}. \begin{prop-def} Let $W$ be non-crystallographic and choose $r_W\in W$ to be the following reflection in $W$:
+\begin{prop-def} If $W$ is a Weyl group, we denote by $r_W$ the reflection associated to the highest root of the root system of $W$.
+In the other cases we choose $r_W\in W$ to be the following reflection in $W$:

 Define